-Once again, we have had a very busy year considering both Educational and Children's Services matters, where we consider all the key elements, required to support and safeguard the children and young people of Rhondda Cynon Taf in helping them to reach their potential.
-I feel along with my fellow Committee Members that we have had a very productive 12 months considering topics of great importance which have and will produce valuable recommendations and outcomes for both this Municipal Year and next.
+Once again, we have had a very busy year considering both Educational and Children's Services matters, where we consider all the key elements required to support and safeguard the children and young people of Rhondda Cynon Taf in helping them to reach their potential.
+I feel that along with my fellow Committee Members we have had a very productive 12 months considering topics of great importance which have and will produce valuable recommendations and outcomes for both this Municipal Year and next.
+The following topics will provide an overview of the work the Children and Young People Scrutiny Committee.